-So if you go back and look at honey both chicken and honey will help your brain rest as it should being that we alway put it to work.
+So if you go back and look at honey both chicken and honey will help your brain rest as it should and we always put it to work.

 Make EXTRA soup!

-From that first sniffle you should plan, right away, to make extra food for incase you go down.
+From that first sniffle, you should plan, right away, to make extra food in case you go down.
 You can freeze the extra, pressure can, or eat it all up!
-What ever you choose making extra is a smart choice.
+Whatever you choose making extra is a smart choice.